google/osv-scanner/docs/configuration.md

 reason = "abc" # Optional reason for the override, to explain why it was added
 ```

-Each override entry will be checked against every package being scanned, and applied if all the configured fields match.
-This enables both very broad and very specific overrides based on your needs:
+Overrides are applied if all the configured fields match, enabling you to create very broad or very specific overrides based on your needs:

 ```toml
 # ignore everything